digitalgust/miniJVM/README.md

 GList is a multiple rows or single row with popup list.
 If not specify the "w" width, the default width is parent's width .
 If not specify the "h" height, the default height : multiline=1 that is items count multiply 40pix; multiline=0 that's 40pix.

 Attributes of GList:
 **scroll**: int , 1: the scrollbar is visible.
 0: invisible
 **multiline**: int , 1: the list is multiple row mod.
 0: single row mod, when click the list would popup pulldown list
 **multiselect**: int , 1: the select mod is multiple select mode .
 0: select one menu item at once

 Attributes of GListItem:
-**pic**: String , the path of image in jar.
+**pic**: String , the path of image in jar
 **selected**: int , 1: the menu item is selected.
-0: not selected **preicon**: utf8 char , an emoji char as icon front of the text. if pic is not null, then the preicon invisible
+0: not selected
+**preicon**: utf8 char , an emoji char as icon front of the text. if pic is not null, then the preicon invisible

 [< Back](#dochome)